davanstrien/hfjobs/docs/quickstart.md

 **When to use**: Complex projects with multiple files, team collaboration **Benefits**: Full project structure, version control, easy sharing

-> We'll cover creating Spaces for hfjobs in the Real-World Examples section.

 ### Which Approach Should You Use?